KevinTheMix/CheatSheets/# IT/Google/Flutter/Flutter.md

     * Always return a new or cached (tree of) widget(s), ie it constitutes a reactive snapshot of UI
   * `setState()` = [takes in & executes an anonymous method, mostly contains _asserts_, then marks the Element dirty](https://iiro.dev/set-state)
     * State (aka private variables) can be managed in any Dart class really, but `setState()` is what Flutter does need to update UI
-  * _Lifting state up_ = moving state data up one level to broaden its access; basic solution to fix state sharing between multiple widgets
+  * _Lifting state up_ = moving state up to first common ancestor; basic solution to fix state sharing between multiple widgets
   * State is persistent between widget tree rebuilds (eg a few parts of the screen gets updated), but not navigating to a whole different page, which replaces subtrees
 * **State Restoration** = restoring state after app was backgrounded/suspended by OS (**RestorationManager**, `with RestorationMixin` > `restoreState()`)
+* **Tear-off** = passing a method via name (à la delegate/pointer, ie not a lambda/anonymous function)
 * **WebGL** = JavaScript API for rendering interactive 2/3D graphics with GPU-accelerated physics to web browsers (ie HTML canvas) without plugins
 * **Widget** = immutable (declarative) description of part of a UI (layout component or behavior: center, pad, rotate)
   * _Everything is a widget_, including app itself